-We bootstrapped Code School initially for internal training, but in the process it became a successful platform for technical education.
+We bootstrapped Code School as a means for simplifying training delivery, and in the process it became a leading learn-to-code platform.

 We’re Not IT